lukemueller/rally-workflow/README.md

 The intention of this plugin is to increase developer awareness around how their code has effected builds.

-*italic* Note: tTis project is specific to Rally Software and our Jenkin's workflow.
+*Note: This project is specific to Rally Software and our Jenkin's workflow.
 It is not intended to be a general purpose extension.
-Hence it is not a fork.
+Hence it is not a fork.*